krishna-thapa/zio-inspirational-quote/Readme.md

 - [ ] Add the Redis for the cache management and to handle the uniqueness on the random quotes
 - [ ] Dockerized the whole app and deploy the image to the GitHub docker hub
 - [ ] Start writing some test cases and add integration test using test containers
-- [ ] See how the email notification can be achieved using publisher and subscriber pattern
+- [ ] See how the email notification can be achieved using publisher and subscriber pattern with scheduler as cron job
 - [ ] Use of the opaque type of Scala 3
 - [ ] Add email system for the password recovery